hashjaco/Terminal/README.md

-# CSC 415 - Project 3 - My Shell
+# My_Shell

-## Student Name: Hashim Jacobs
+## Author: Hashim Jacobs

-## Student ID: 916551615
+My_Shell is a command line terminal built from scratch in C, using low-level system calls to navigate and manipulate file system.
+It is NOT fully secured, so I don't recommend using this as an alternative to your computer's built-in shell.

-## Build Instructions: Simply type in "make" into command line
+## Build Instructions: Simply type "make" into command line

 ## Run Instructions: Enter ./myshell

-## List Extra Credits comepleted (if non attempted leave blank)